QUIC Hunter: Finding QUIC Deployments and Identifying Server Libraries Across the Internet: Library Identification

-Our main goal is to identify libraries with as few requests as possible and a high success rate.
+Our goal was to identify libraries with few packets and a high success rate.
 Therefore, we used our test environment to evaluate different scanner configurations (\eg{} different \ac{tls} parameters) and the individual behavior of server implementations.
-Our tests resulted in an approach relying on \quic{}-specific properties, namely \texttt{CONNECTION\_CLOSE} frames and \quic{} transport parameters.
+Our tests resulted in an approach relying on \quic{}-specific properties, namely \texttt{CONNECTION\_CLOSE} frames and transport parameters.
+Appendix \Cref{tab:serverTestcaseSupport_withdomain} provides information which methodology identifies which library.

-\paragraph{Error Message} The \texttt{CONNECTION\_CLOSE} frame can provide a detailed error message.
-This message is a string without a specified structure and, thus an interesting property to identify individual implementations.
-We expect that individual deployments do not change this behavior and the respective string is specific for each library.
-We identified an unusual \ac{alpn} value as a reliable means to trigger an error during the handshake. \ac{alpn} values are simple strings without limitations and thus allow us to send \textit{invalid}, a value we argue is highly unlikely used.
+\textbf{Error Message} The \texttt{CONNECTION\_CLOSE} frame can provide a detailed error message, \ie{} a string without a specified structure.
+We expect that individual deployments do not change this behavior, and the respective string is specific for a library.
+We identified an unusual \ac{alpn} value as a reliable method to trigger an error during the handshake. \ac{alpn} values are simple strings without limitations and thus allow us to send \textit{invalid}, a value we argue is highly unlikely used.

-We found that ten implementations send a unique error message. \Cref{tab:scanMod_QScanner_ALPNOccurence} shows error messages of some implementations in our test environment and from public servers.
-A complete list is available in Appendix \Cref{tab:scanMod_QScanner_ALPNOccurence_full}.
+We found that nine implementations send a unique error message as response to unknown \ac{alpn} values. \Cref{tab:scanMod_QScanner_ALPNOccurence} shows error messages of some implementations in our test environment and from public servers.
 While all libraries indicate the same error, they send different text formats and slightly different content.
 Seven implementations do not send a specific error message, and the \qscanner{} outputs a message from \quicGo{} internally.
 Interestingly, \xquic{} continues with the handshake but does not include an ALPN extension, resulting in the \qscanner{} terminating the connection.
 The \mvfst{} container image does not send an error but only indicates an error in internal logs.
 However, testing against \texttt{facebook.com} results in a unique error message.
 The same error is visible in the server logs in our local environment but most likely not sent due to a different configuration. \lsquic{} checks the \ac{sni} value first and \ac{alpn} second.
-However, both error messages are unique compared to others in our experience and can be used for identification.
-We see matching error messages for the remaining implementations with a server in our local environment and a test server on the Internet.
+However, both error messages are unique compared to others in our experience and identify \lsquic{}.
+We saw matching error messages for the remaining implementations with a server in our local environment and a test server on the Internet.